Chromium Picolinate

 - Most positive studies test chromium picolinate in combination with other ingredients (berberine, mulberry, amino acids), making it hard to isolate chromium's specific contribution

-- Effect sizes in human trials are often modest and may not be clinically meaningful for most people
+- Effect sizes are modest — statistically significant improvements may not be clinically meaningful for individual users

-- Widely used in over 1,000 registered supplement products, but marketing claims often far exceed what the research actually shows
+- Widely used in over 1,000 registered supplement products, but regulatory oversight of dosing and purity varies widely

 Products Containing Chromium Picolinate